FIWARE/catalogue/processing/README.md

 Media Elements that can be chained to create complex media processing pipelines.
 The Stream Oriented GE provides several client implementations of the Open API.
 The Java client allows developers to include media capabilities to Java or JEE applications.
-There is also a JavaScript client ready to be used with Node.js or directly in browser applications.
+A JavaScript client is also ready to be used with Node.js or directly in browser applications.
 Thanks to these, the Stream Oriented GE provides developers with a set of robust end-to-end interoperable multimedia communication capabilities to deal with the complexity of transport,